 4. GAOYITK 71" Large Folding Dog Ramp

-- Iron and aluminum build: Supports up to 250 lbs with reinforced structure
+- Iron and aluminum frame supports up to 250 lbs with reinforced stability

-Compared to typical ramps, this model prioritizes comfort and safety for large or mobility-challenged pets.
-The tradeoff is a heavier weight and larger folded size, which may be less convenient for frequent transport.
+Compared to standard ramps, this model prioritizes comfort for larger dogs and those needing extra space.
+The tradeoff is a heavier build and larger folded size.

 - Heavier than standard ramps